 What happens if a parent breaches a court order and takes a child?

-Whatever the nature of the breach of court order, the court can enforce the order and impose penalties on the parent who breached the court order.
-The penalties will depend on the court’s view about the circumstances of the breach of court order as well as the severity and frequency of the breach.
+Regardless of the nature of the breach of court order, the court can enforce the order and impose penalties on the parent who has breached it.
+The penalties will depend on the court’s assessment of the circumstances surrounding the breach of the court order, as well as the severity and frequency of the breach.
 The court can:

-Fine the parent in breach of the court order
+Fine the parent for breach of the court order.

-As every breach of a court order has a different impact on a family it is best to take legal advice before applying to enforce an order as it may, for example, be preferable, to apply back to court to vary the existing child arrangements order or other type of children order.
+As every breach of a court order has a different impact on a family, it is best to seek legal advice before applying to enforce an order, as it may be preferable to return to court to vary the existing child arrangements order or other type of children's order.

 We are Manchester and Cheshire Children Law Solicitors